 Mini Safari from Sharm - For King Snefro Fleet

-Mini Safari from Hamata - For MY Princess Zeinab
+Mini Safari from Hamata - For M/Y Okeanos Xplorer and MY Asmaa

-Just Brothers - departing from Hurghada or Safaga
+Just Brothers departing from Hurghada or Marsa Ghalib

-Fury and Friends - departing from Marsa Alam / Marsa Ghalib
+South and St. Johns departing from Marsa Ghalib

 North & Ras Mohamed departing from Hurghada